Top Sit-Stand Desks Under $800

 Criteria: with dozens of sit-stand desks on the market, we’ve filtered down to only the highest-rated electric models in this price range.
-These popular models can be easily found in a Google or Amazon search.
 To keep a level playing field, we’ve shown the prices as configured with a commonly-sized 30″ x 48″ desktop, or the nearest available size.
 Note that some of these makers offer nicer desktop laminations than others at these entry-level prices.
 Shipping is included in these prices.
 Click on the desk model in the table below to be sent to our review abstract.
 From there, you can click to see our full lab-test review, if you want even more details.

 |Desk Model||Expert Rating||Starting Price||Height Range||Width Range||Warranty||Origin|

 |47″ – 71″||10 Years on Base | 5 Years on Tops||USA|

 6″ height extenders